 Check out before you move in

-Prior to you moving into your new digs, arrange with the agent or landlord, that they, together with you, can carefully inspect the premises, to ensure there are no breakages, and that everything is in working condition.
-Anything broken or missing or not working should be listed and an undertaking by them, taken to replace and repair any items as listed.
+Prior to you moving into your new digs, arrange with the agent or landlord that they, together with you, can carefully inspect the premises to ensure there are no breakages and that everything is in working condition.
+Anything broken or missing or not working should be listed and an undertaking by them given to replace and repair any items as listed.
 The list should be dated and signed by both parties.
-When moving out, arrange with the agent or landlord, a few days beforehand to inspect the home and sign off that they are happy.
+When moving out, arrange with the agent or landlord a few days beforehand to inspect the home and sign off that they are happy.
 It is your right that your deposit is fully refunded to you once everything is cleared.